volodya4u/observer/README.md

 ## Overview

-The main functionality of the application is to list all repositories of a given GitHub username which are not forks.
+The main functionality of the application is to list all repositories of a given GitHub username and given fork property.
 The API provides:

 - Repository Name
 - Owner Login